Johnella Bird's Therapeutic Strategies: Talk that is felt, talk that sings

 We (Tania and Josephine) found what we learnt from her so transformed our work that we developed the precursor to this website to make the practical strategies she has developed available as widely as possible; albeit in a simplified form as we understand them.
-Much more depth and sophistication are available from her books, DVDs and website; see her website heartsnarrative.
+Much more depth and sophistication are available from her books, DVDs and her website.

 Practical skills to structure a joint discovery process with a focus on agency and resource where the person experiences movement.

 The focus is engaging the person in joint discovery.
 We bring the professional and personal knowledge and experience we hold.
 We use skills in listening and structuring a conversation to bring forward the knowledge, experience, values, intentions, emotions and thoughts the person has so they are available to the discovery process.

 The conversation is structured to enable the person to experience movement, from being 'in' their experience to moving 'out' to a reflective stance, a mountain top view, looking in on their experience.
 The purpose of this is to enable them to experience movement, engage with the experience they have in a different way, to experience discovery.